lightvue/lightvue/README.md

 # Install dependencies
 $ npm install

-# Preview docs with hot reload at localhost:3000
+# Preview docs with hot reload at your localhost
-$ npm run dev
+$ npm run serve
 ```